twigphp/Twig/doc/templates.rst

 Destructuring
 -------------

-Destructuring allows you to extract values from arrays and assign them to variables in a single operation using the ``=`` :ref:`assignment operator
+Destructuring allows you to extract values from sequences and assign them to variables in a single operation using the ``=`` :ref:`assignment operator
 <templates-assignment-operator>`.